SofiyaBirchova/demo-repo/README.md

-# Demo Repo for Software techologies course @ SoftUni / May 23'
+# Demo Repo for Software technologies course @ SoftUni / May 23'